 Federal Register Notice: Your Opportunity to Comment on the Fed’s Proposed Settlement Actions

-The settlement infrastructure concepts outlined in the Notice are intended to advance public policy goals for faster payments and help support the modernization of the financial services sector’s provision of payment services.
+The settlement infrastructure concepts outlined in the Notice (Off-site) are intended to advance public policy goals for faster payments and help support the modernization of the financial services sector’s provision of payment services.
 These potential actions take into consideration requests from stakeholders, including the Faster Payments Task Force (Off-site) as outlined in its final report.

 The Board is not committing to any specific actions at this time or in the future, but it is committing to transparent communication with the public after reviewing the responses to this notice and determining next steps, which may include issuing a request for comment on specific services or, alternatively, no additional action.

 Stakeholders are encouraged to submit their comments for the Board’s review and consideration by December 14, 2018.
 All public comments will be posted (Off-site) to the Board’s website as submitted.
-Interested parties may choose from among five alternatives for submitting their comments:
+Interested parties may choose from among four alternatives for submitting their comments: